 The Characteristics of a Less Conventional Website with Examples

 The evolution of web design has changed significantly since the creation of the internet.
 Back then, a Geocity webpage could be as simple as a brochure, using a multi colored background and gaudy text effects.
-It is interesting to note with the progress of technology, websites become more complicated; codes come into play and incredible design techniques are produced.
+It is interesting to note that with the progress of technology, websites have become more complicated; codes come into play and incredible design techniques are produced.

 Characteristics of a less conventional website